TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks-cluster-launch-failure-tsg/content-access-customer-workspace.md

 To access these logs, please follow these steps:

-1. Click the clusters icon in the sidebar.
+1. Click the clusters icon in the sidebar
-2. Click a cluster name.
+2. Click a cluster name
-3. Click the Event Log tab.
+3. Click the Event Log tab

 Given timestamp(s) provided earlier, look for event(s) when cluster fails and click on it to get more info to get more details of the quota limit being hit.